 Two rows of tents take up each side of the sidewalk on Vulturilor Street, in the middle of Bucharest.
 A bunch of children are singing, jumping rope, or drawing.
 It's as though someone whisked the camp and the kids away from a magical forest in the mountains and pasted them on a dirty street of an Eastern European city next to some broken-down old houses.

 It's the middle of winter and, at night, thermometers are one needle point away from freezing point.
-Sixty five people - grandfathers and nephews, uncles and cousins, whole families - live here after they were evacuated from a nationalised building.
-Its rightful owner had lost it during Communism and he had now managed to get it back in court.
+Sixty-five people—grandfathers and nephews, uncles and cousins, whole families—have lived here since they were evacuated from a nationalized building.
+Its rightful owner had lost it during communism, and he had now managed to get it back in court.

-This law gave birth to a new form of Romanian mafia, only this one wasn't dealing with drugs or human trafficking, but land deeds.
-Thousands of pretend heirs to former Romanian aristocrats got to suing the government for everything they could think of - from mountains and crop fields to entire blocks of flats, villas and houses.
+This law gave birth to a new form of Romanian mafia, only this one was dealing with land deeds rather than drugs or human trafficking.
+Thousands of pretend heirs to former Romanian aristocrats sued the government for everything they could think of—from mountains and crop fields to entire blocks of flats, villas, and houses.

 There are currently no official numbers of those evicted from these retroceded homes, because no public institution bothered to take responsibility for them.
 Still, some unofficial estimations say that 50,000 people were left homeless after the law was passed in 1995.
 According to the information we got from the local authorities, last year in Bucharest 1800 families filed the necessary papers to receive a social home.
 That's about five families per day.

 These cold numbers include those in the tents on Vulturilor Street.
 Those who don't own their own tent improvised a shelter, which they padded with carpets and blankets.
 In one such place lives Samy, 14, who is sitting on the side of the road going through Facebook on a smartphone.
 Two of his "chicks" posted a picture on his wall with the words: "Feeling wonderful with Samy Hnsm."